JuanGongora/JuanGongora.github.io/_posts/2018-09-12-approaching_object_oriented_javascript_1.markdown

 `return this.subtotal() + getTax();`

 The reason being that `getTax()` is not a directly related function to the object `cart4`, but is rather a function within the scope of the property function `total()`.
-Here's the the full working revision:
+Here's the full working revision:

 ```
 var cart4 = {